AminatP/moviemagic/README.md

 ![](src/images/movie.png)
 ## Tech Stack

-JavaScript, React(React Hooks were used), HTML, CSS This project was bootstrapped with Create React App.
+JavaScript, React(React Hooks were used), HTML, CSS.

+This project was bootstrapped with Create React App.
 ## Setup